acalanato/rust-exercises/README.md

 # rust-exercises
-Rust exercises sourced mostly from rust-book.
+Rust exercises sourced mostly from rust-book and codewars.com